-Future of Law was sponsored by Legal Tech Lab (University of Helsinki), Fondia ja Dottir, was organized by Future Female on 8.3.2018 in Tiedekulma.
+The event Future of Law, sponsored by Legal Tech Lab (University of Helsinki), Fondia and Dottir, was organized by Future Female on 8.3.2018 in Tiedekulma.
 The speakers in the event were Riikka Koulu, Assistant Professor at Helsinki University and one of the founders of Legal Tech Lab who covered the topic of legal digitalization, co-founder of Dottir Attorneys Ltd. Johanna Rantanen who presented her thoughts about the future of legal work and the Legal Advisors from Fondia Nea Welling ja Sini Majlander who discussed the complex nature of the work of the “Tomorrow’s Lawyers”.

 You can also watch recording from the event below

 Digitalization is a trend that is currently affecting every aspect of human life: work, people, businesses and markets.
 At Future of Law lawyers from law firms and University of Helsinki talked about how digitalization will change law: how legal tech tools can help make law better, what is the future of legal work and what is expected from the lawyer of tomorrow.

 Currently a lot is expected from legal digitalization, and University of Helsinki’s Legal Tech Lab is aiming to help define what legal digitalization actually is and tries to find ways to move from hype to reality so that people could find help in the legal tech tools.

 Today the reality is that Google and email are considered the most important legal tech tools although more detailed and effective tools such as Online Dispute Resolution tool (ODR platform) by European Union have been developed.

 According to Riikka Koulu from the Legal Tech Lab the ODR platform is an example of a well designed tool that people just have not started to use in big numbers.
 The ODR platform is free of charge and provided in many different languages but only few people have started to use the tool since it was launched in 2016.